kreait/firebase-php/docs/cloud-messaging.rst

     Sending messages to Device Groups is only possible with legacy protocols which are not supported by this SDK.

-Before you start, please read about Firebase Remote Config in the official documentation:
+Before you start, please read about Firebase Cloud Messaging in the official documentation:

 - `Introduction to Firebase Cloud Messaging <https://firebase.google.com/docs/cloud-messaging/>`_
 - `Introduction to Admin FCM API <https://firebase.google.com/docs/cloud-messaging/admin/>`_